Managed IT Services Insights

 Examine In-House Capabilities and Staffing Needs

 Organizations must critically assess their in-house capabilities and staffing needs when deciding on an MSP or MSSP.
-With 61% of entities reporting a lack of dedicated cybersecurity experts, evaluating the current skill sets of your IT team is essential.
+With 61% of entities reporting a skills gap, expertise is essential.
 Do they possess the expertise needed to manage cybersecurity effectively?

-This evaluation ensures that your organization is adequately equipped to address its IT and cybersecurity needs, ultimately enhancing operational resilience and security posture.
-By making informed decisions, you can safeguard your organization against evolving threats and maintain a robust security framework.
+This evaluation ensures that your organization is adequately equipped to address its IT and security challenges, ultimately enhancing protection and compliance.
+By making informed decisions, you can strengthen and maintain a robust security framework.

 This flowchart guides you through the steps of evaluating your organization's cybersecurity capabilities.
 Start by assessing your team's skills, then follow the arrows to see your options based on your findings.